 2. The Application Process

-2.a The deadline for applications is 12 midnight (GMT) on Tuesday 30 June 2020.
+2.a There are two rounds of applications, on 15 January or 25 April, both to be submitted by 12 midnight (GMT) on those dates.
 No applications submitted after these dates will be considered.

 2.c Applicants are requested not to send CVs, as these will not be taken into consideration in the judging process.